1F47E/go-shaihulud/README.md

 # TODO
 - [ ] add timestamps to the messages to prevent replay attacks
 - [ ] sign every message with hmac to verify integrity and prevent MITM attacks
+- [ ] graceful shutdown
 - [x] onion routing
 - [x] gen chat key for access, hide onion
-- [ ] cli on start generate key with password
+- [x] server generate key with password
+- [x] client enters key and password to connect
 - [ ] ack on handshake received
 - [ ] ack on every message
 - [ ] chat gui